FriederikeHanssen/rnafusion/docs/usage.md

 --genomes_base <PATH/TO/REFERENCES> \
 --outdir <OUTPUT/PATH> \
 --fastp_trim \
---trim_tail <INTEGER> (optional) \
+--trim_tail_fusioncatcher <INTEGER> (optional) \
---adapter_fastq <PATH/TO/ADAPTER/FASTQ> (optional)
+--adapter_fasta <PATH/TO/ADAPTER/FASTA> (optional)
 ```

 The additional `--trim_tail_fusioncatcher` flag will toggle an additional `fastp` process, especially useful is reads are above 100 bp, which is not handled well by FusionCatcher.
-The parameter `--trim_tail_fusioncatcher`need to be provided with the number of bases to remove from the tail end.
+The parameter `--trim_tail_fusioncatcher` needs to be provided with the number of bases to remove from the tail end.

 #### Filter fusions detected by 2 or more tools